Marpa, A practical general parser: the recognizer: recognizer complexity

-We did not use the fact that the grammar was unambigous in counting the possibilities for \Vsym{transition} or \Veim{component}, but we did make use of it in determining the count of possibilities for \Veim{predecessor}.
-We know still know that
+We did not use the fact that the grammar was unambiguous in counting the possibilities for \Vsym{transition} or \Veim{tributary}, but we did make use of it in determining the count of possibilities for \Veim{mainstem}.
+We still know that